These viral photos show massive amounts of pollen over North Carolina

 Luckily, Monday’s thunderstorm cleared the air and washed away much of the pollen on the ground.
 The relief will be short-lived, however, as pollen puffs back into the air when the city dries out.

-Durham meteorologist Brittany Bell of ABC 11 WTVD-TV explains in the video below.
+Durham meteorologist Brittany Bell of ABC 11 WTVD-TV explains.

 Meanwhile, in Denver, where I live, a blizzard was bearing down on Wednesday.
 Hundreds of flights were canceled even before the snow fell, with some airlines offering incentives for passengers to change their flights to a less snowy date.